eldoyle/PythonIntro/_episodes/07-Conditionals.md

 - "Code under other conditions will not be executed, even if they are also true"
 ---

+## Conditionals
-Conditionals are another powerful tool to use in our computer programs: they allow the program to make choices and run part of the code only if a specific condition or conditions are met
+Conditionals are another powerful tool to use in our computer programs: they allow the program to make choices and run part of the code only if a specific condition or conditions are met.

 The syntax of in if statement looks like this.
 Note that the indentation is very important!
 ~~~